 - See the situations where the opt-out will not apply

-You can also find out more about how patient information is used for health and care research at: https://www.hra.nhs.uk/information-about-patients/ .
+You can also find out more about how patient information is used for health and care research on the Health Research Agency's site.

 You can change your mind about your choice at any time.

-The Trust provides Patient Level Costing Information to NHS Digital to enable NHS Improvement to perform its statutory pricing and licensing functions effectively.
+The Trust provides Patient Level Costing Information to NHS England to enable the NHS to perform its statutory pricing and licensing functions effectively.
 This does not include any information relating to In vitro fertilisation (IVF) and gender recognition services.
-The legal basis for the provision is compliance with a statutory duty as NHS Digital requests the information using its power under section 259 of the Health and Social Care Act 2012.
+The legal basis for the provision is compliance with a statutory duty as NHS England requests the information using its power under section 259 of the Health and Social Care Act 2012.
 A copy of the Data Provision Notice is available on request email@example.com

 For further information about how the NHS uses this data please see the NHS Digital website.

-Other notices are issued by NHS Digital under section 259 for specific purposes and the Trust will, on the same basis, supply the information requested.
-A full current list is also available from NHS Digital.
+Other notices are issued by NHS England under section 259 for specific purposes and the Trust will, on the same basis, supply the information requested.
+A full current list is also available from NHS England.
 Where practicable the Trust will make reference to any such collection in relevant Patient Information Leaflets.